-The NSWCHS coach of the relevant age group will have 1 vote.
+The NSWCHSSA coach of the relevant age group will have 1 vote.

-Four officials who are selected at the October Rugby League sub committee meeting, these are four officials from any region, they have 1 vote each.
+Four officials who are selected at the October Rugby League subcommittee meeting, these are four officials from any association, they have 1 vote each.

 (i) Matches will be undertaken under the relevant ARL rules.